Telemonitoring, electronic orders improve efficiency

 Check state regs for use of electronic signatures

-A shrinking work force, expanding patient base, and sicker patients are challenges that many agencies are meeting with technology.
+A shrinking workforce, expanding patient base, and sicker patients are challenges that many home health agencies are meeting with technology.

-Frequent monitoring of a patient's vital signs helps a nurse identify potential problems or the need to adjust a patient care plan quickly, she points out.
+Frequent monitoring of a patient's vital signs helps a home health nurse identify potential problems or the need to adjust a patient care plan quickly, Carpenter points out.
 "This flexibility is important to good patient care, but CMS [Centers for Medicare & Medicaid Services] regulations don't help us be flexible, because we are still required to get orders and physician signatures for every change," she says.
-Electronic orders and electronic physician signatures are one way to speed up changes in care plans, but the ability to use them varies from state to state, Carpenter points out.
+Electronic orders and electronic physician signatures are one way to speed up changes in care plans, but the ability to use them varies from state to state, she points out.